News & Views

 These are just a few of the changes that HIAS Pennsylvania’s Asylum & Removal Defense Program Manager, Christopher Setz-Kelly, Esq., and Executive Director, Cathryn Miller-Wilson, discuss in this video.

-The State of Immigration in America is a series of monthly programs with members of HIAS PA’s staff.
-The programs address the current challenges that immigrants are facing and what you can do to help your immigrant neighbors.
+This program was part of a series hosted by HIAS PA that addresses the current challenges immigrants are facing and ways that you can help your immigrant neighbors.

 You probably have heard about Immigration and Customs Enforcement (ICE) raiding workplaces and homes in our community.
 ICE officers are expected to meet new arrest quotas, sensitive location protections have been eliminated, and ICE has expanded operations targeting businesses suspected of employing immigrants without work authorization.